Winston Churchill’s Story

 Return to our selection of UK Tours https://www.ukincoming.com/

 2019 & 2020 dates available on request

 Welcome to England

-Arrive at Heathrow airport where you will be met and escorted to central London.
-Stay at St Ermin’s hotel where Churchill held a historic meeting in 1940.
+Arrive at Heathrow airport where your driver will meet you and take you to Central London.
+You will be staying at St Ermin’s hotel; this incredible deluxe hotel is built on the site of a 15th century chapel dedicated to St. Ermin and is where Churchill held a historic meeting in 1940.
 It is rumoured that a tunnel runs from underneath the grand staircase in the lobby all the way to the houses of Westminster!
-The rest of the day is free to rest and relax.
+The rest of the day is free to rest, relax and explore the area.

 Churchill’s London and St Paul’s Cathedral

 After a heart English Breakfast at your hotel you will enjoy a full day guided tour of London including key Churchill’s sites such as his statue in Parliament Square (located on the spot where, in the 1950s Churchill himself proclaimed “where my statue will go,” Whitehall, House of Commons and 10 Downing Street (where Churchill lived during his two terms as Prime Minister from 1940-1945 and 1951-1955.)